Ready to make homemaking your ministry?

 How can we look at that family each day knowing everyone else gets the best of us and they get what remains?
 How can we look at them with disdain when we take care of them?
 How can we find no joy in taking care of the people God gave us?

 If we practice biblical hospitality with strangers, we can do it for our loved ones.

 We have two kiddos at home.
 My boys are only 20 months apart and our oldest has ASD.
 We homeschool.
 My husband’s job is unpredictable with his schedule.
 Serving my family takes a lot of work.

 There have been times when I said yes to everything because I tried so hard to serve everyone.
-I was underestimating how much work is required to run a household successful.
+I was underestimating how much work is required to run a household successfully.
 I am by no means saying I have it all figured out but I do think we’re not totally failing here.

 You see the thing is you and I are not raising kids.
 I know it seems like we are, but we aren’t.

 We’re preparing the gifts God has given us to be fully functioning adults who are going to serve in God’s Kingdom.
 These adults are going to have a family of their own someday.
 They’ll be responsible for bringing children up in the Gospel.

 Call me crazy but that’s a lot of pressure.
 I mean we are called to do some amazing things in this life and one of those things is to serve our family.
 There’s a lot that goes into serving our family and it truly can be exhausting to do that job well.